-7.13.
-Abandoned Service Connections
+7.14.
+Abandonment

-If an existing service connection is to be abandoned, the main stop shall be closed and the service pipe shall be cut at the goose neck and removed.
+If an existing service connection is to be abandoned, the main stop shall be closed, the service pipe shall be cut at the goose neck and removed, and a cap shall be installed on the main stop.